-Deputy Principal at Inner City South State Secondary College, and former Head of Academic and Innovation, Ormiston College (Winner of Innovation in Curriculum Design 2019 at the Australian Education Awards)
+Deputy Principal, Inner City South State Secondary College and former Head of Academic and Innovation, Ormiston College

 Tamara is the Head of Academics and Innovation at Ormiston College and facilitates the College’s directions in 21st century teaching and learning.
 She understands the new and changing demands of the teaching profession and believes that building capacity is the cornerstone of a contemporary school.
 She is an innovator who leads e-learning, blended learning, curriculum development and the meaningful use of technology across the profession.